git-bug/git-bug/README.md

     <img src="misc/diagrams/native_workflow.png" alt="Native workflow">
 </p>

 This is the pure `git-bug` experience.
-As you would do with code, push and pull your bugs between git remotes.
+In a similar fashion as with code, use `git bug push` and `git bug pull` to push and pull your bugs between git remotes and collaborate with your teammate.

 </details>